Dine Around the World with NE1 Newcastle Restaurant Week

 Of course, the USA is surrounded on all sides by countries offering their own brilliant cuisines which you can try here in the heart of Newcastle with Restaurant Week.

 Moving southwards, take a culinary trip to South America at Argentinian steakhouse Gaucho who are offering three courses for £25.
-With steak options like chorizo sirloin and churrasco cuadril rump, meat lovers will be in steakhouse heaven.
+Featuring steak options like sirloin and rump, meat lovers will be in steakhouse heaven – with starters like empanada and desserts like coconut panna cotta sealing the deal.

 Japan

-Let’s keep heading west ‘til we arrive in Japan, a country whose cuisine is increasingly popular in the UK, starting with the sushi boom and now taking in a wider appreciation of a fascinating range of food.
+We’re heading eastwards now ‘til we arrive in Japan, a country whose cuisine is increasingly popular in the UK, starting with the sushi boom and now taking in a wider appreciation of a fascinating range of food.

 Thailand